 Who is your customer?
 Any business can answer this question, in many cases in detail and almost effortlessly.
 How often do you ask that question when developing your product?
-That’s what design thinking is all about, and it offers powerful new tools for innovation strategy.
+That’s what the design thinking process is all about, and it offers powerful new tools for innovation strategy.

 Thinking With Design